Jefferson County and larger parcel Gulf Coast sites

 Delivery Conditions In Fannett, TX

 Every market has a few issues that tend to dictate how the critical path should be built.
-In Fannett, TX, those pressure points usually include larger parcel drainage, laydown and staging needs, corridor access, and site-heavy sequencing.
+In Fannett, TX, those pressure points usually include Gulf Coast flat-terrain stormwater detention and drainage design, laydown and staging surface area planning, US-73 corridor access and TxDOT coordination, site-heavy sequencing before vertical work begins, and utility connection lead times for distribution and PEMB buildings.
 When they are addressed late, the project is forced into reactive scheduling.
 When they are handled early, the work can move with more control and fewer downstream conflicts between site, shell, and operational turnover.

 Our role is to convert those local conditions into a useful project roadmap.
 That means clarifying what has to be released first, which approvals or owner decisions need to stay on the front end, and how the team should manage sequencing when multiple scopes are competing for the same access, utility windows, or turnover dates.